 They can be painted with a brush, sprayer or roller on any surface - from wood to metal.

-First paint a covering but not thick coat of LINSEED OIL PAINT PRIMER, i.e., of 70-120 μm (0.07-0.12 mm) thickness.
+First paint a covering but not thick coat of LINSEED OIL PAINT PRIMER, i.e., of 70-120 μm (0.07-0.12 mm) thickness, which results in a consumption of one litre for 8–14 m² per coat depending on the substrate.
 It adheres particularly well as it is especially greasy, and it prevents the growth of mould, algae and lichens for decades on the finished paint surface as it contains 0.5 kg of zinc oxide / litre.
 However, it is not as weatherproof as the topcoat paints.

 Let the paint dry thoroughly between coats.